 Day 1: Hyderabad to Vizag

 Visakhapatnam (or Vizag for short) is a port city on the coast of the state of Andhra Pradesh, and is 700 kilometers from Hyderabad using the major highways through the city of Vijayawada—which one can usually do in about 14 hours of hard riding.
 We decided to be clever and shave 100 kilometers off the route by using the state highway through Khammam town instead.
-While the route was a good deal shorter, the road turned out to be absolutely rotten, so by the time we called it a day, we were still well short of Vizag.
-We resigned ourselves to making up for it the next day.
+While the route was a good deal shorter, the road turned out to be absolutely rotten.
+By the time we called it a day, we were still well short of Vizag.
+We had to resign ourselves to making up for it the next day.

 Day 2: Vizag to Bhubaneshwar